mapbender/mapbender-documentation/en/book/quickstart.rst

 Add Elements to your application
 ================================
 Mapbender offers a set of elements.
 You can add the elements to your application.
-You have different regions (top, content, footer) to which you can add elements.
+You have different regions (Toolbar, Sidepane, Content, Footer) to which you can add elements.

   .. image:: ../../figures/mapbender3_application_add_element.png
      :scale: 80

 #.
-Choose :menuselection:`Applications --> Elements--> Button +` to get an overview over the elements Mapbender3 provides.
+Choose :menuselection:`Applications --> edit-Button --> Layers --> Button +` to get an overview over the elements Mapbender3 provides.

 #.
 Choose an element from the list.

 #.
 Notice that you have different areas in your application.
-Make sure to add the element to a regio that makes sense.
+Make sure to add the element to a region that makes sense.

 #.
 Have a look at your application.
 Open your application from :menuselection:`Applications --> Applications Overview`